julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 A: Traditionally, the root is brewed into a frothy tea before sleep.
 Start with a small amount and ensure you're comfortable with its effects.

 **Q: Can I combine these herbs in a single ritual?**
-A: Yes, many witches blend herbs for layered effects — for example, combining Artemisia annua for protection with Frankincense for spiritual clarity.
+A: Yes, many witches blend herbs for layered effects.
+For example, combining Artemisia annua for protection with Frankincense for spiritual clarity.

 **Q: Where can I learn more about these herbs’ folklore?**
 A: Our related posts cover forbidden herbs, dream magic, and protective plants — perfect for deepening your practice.